AlexxNB/chalogen/README.md

 It is good idea to run **Chalogen** in GitHub Action to have always actual changelog file in your repository.
 Just add and commit file `.github/workflows/generate_changelog.yml` in your GitHub repository:

+> If you installed CLI you can just run `chalogen action` to put exactly same file in your current repo.

 ```yml
 name: Generate Changelog